ThoughtWorks-AELab/rest-api-ref-impl/README.md

 ## What's Next

 What's a reference implementation?
-Here's our defn - max Clean up swagger - elise
+Here's our defn - max What this is not - an accelerator or starter kit
+Clean up swagger - elise
 Postman collection - elise
 Add blurby bit - max